Distinguished Community Service Organization

 Partner with the County of Sacramento, Rancho Cordova City Council, Animal Services and other non-profits with similar missions to provide resources for residents to have access to free or very low cost spay/neuter and vaccine services for all pets and homeless animals.
-Recipient of Community Enhancement Grants 2015-present, Transient Occupancy Tax Grant 2018.
+Recipient of Community Enhancement Grants 2015-present, Transient Occupancy Tax Grant 2018, 2021-present.

 Partner with businesses in the area to provide pet food and other supplies to seniors, homeless veterans and other residents in need.